aromáma Pure unrefined Shea Butter 30ml VEGAN

 - Shea butter amazingly restores skin function and balance after sunburn!
 After the acute phase (when the skin is hot and red) apply a thin layer of shea butter – to reduce itchiness and peeling process of the skin.

 - Since shea butter has anti-inflammatory properties and melts easily, it has been found to be great in reducing joint pain!
 Massage sore areas of the body several times a day.
 To enhance the effect, we recommend adding a few drops of lavender and chamomile essential oils to the shea butter.

 - Shea butter reduces itching when bitten by an insect.
 Apply affected areas several times a day.

 - Sometimes shea butter is especially suitable for babies and children with atopic dermatitis.
 Still, it should not be forgotten that shea butter is extracted from nuts, and these are not always suitable for children with allergies.
-Try to nourish atopic dermatitis damaged skin area (in a small part) with a thin layer of shea butter and keep an eye if the procedure caused any kind of side effects.
+Try to nourish a small area of atopic dermatitis damaged skin with a thin layer of shea butter and keep an eye if the procedure causes any kind of side effects.
 Bear in mind that shea butter is an effective anti-inflammatory product, and atopic dermatitis is an inflammatory skin disease, so if you are not allergic to shea butter, it is likely to give great results!
-If you decide to use shea butter for the care of atopic skin, remember to apply it on moist skin immediately after bath or shower, make sure to wash and moisturize the skin again before the next application!
+If you decide to use shea butter for the care of atopic skin, remember to apply it on moist skin immediately after a bath or shower, make sure to wash and moisturize the skin again before the next application!
 The layering effect of any fatty oils on the skin eventually will make it worse!

 Dermatologically and microbiologically tested.

-Made in a fragrant aromáma laboratory in Lithuania.
+Made in the fragrant aromáma laboratory in Lithuania.
 Every single bottle is touched by our beautiful Goddesses’ hands.